-- Rib hypermobility is caused by weakness of the rib- sternum (sternocostal), rib-cartilage (costochondral), and/ or rib-vertebral (costovertebral/costotransverse) ligaments, allowing the rib to be hypermobile, and it is thought to be the primary cause of slipping rib syndrome.
+- Rib hypermobility is caused by weakness of the rib- sternum (sternocostal), rib cartilage (costochondral), and/ or rib-vertebral (costovertebral/costotransverse) ligaments, allowing the rib to be hypermobile, and it is thought to be the primary cause of slipping rib syndrome.
 When this occurs, the condition causes chest pain in addition to upper back pain.
 Without large muscles to hold the ribs in place, loose ligaments allow slipping of the rib, which causes further stretching of the ligament and results in severe pain.
-A simple coughing attack due to a cold may cause the development of slipping rib syndrome.
-Conditions such as bronchitis, emphysema, allergies and asthma cause additional stress to the sternocostal and costochondral junctions.
-Even sinusitis, with its associated nose blowing, can be the initial event that leads to chronic chest pain from slipping rib syndrome.
+A simple coughing attack due to cold may cause the development of slipping rib syndrome.
+Conditions such as bronchitis, emphysema, allergies, and asthma cause additional stress to the sternocostal and costochondral junctions.
+Even sinusitis, with its associated nose-blowing, can be the initial event that leads to chronic chest pain from slipping rib syndrome.

 Pain with deep breathing during strenuous activity and sport

 One clue that the painful conditions are due to rib joint instability is when the pain is increased with deep breathing.
 The thoracic cage moves up and down to allow breathing, so all the structures of the thoracic cage, including the thoracic-rib-sternal articulations, are never truly at rest.